itsmecevi/datadriven/README.md

   * Precision: The proportion of true positive predictions among all positive predictions.
   * Recall: The proportion of true positive predictions among all actual positive instances.
   * F1 Score: The harmonic mean of precision and recall, balancing between precision and recall.
+  * F2 Score: It's a weighted harmonic mean of precision and recall, where recall is weighted higher than precision.

 => No 5:
 - Q: How does unsupervised learning differ from supervised learning, and what are some applications?